Next: Introduction [Contents][Index]

 Next: FAQ, Previous: Defining New Commands, Up: Transient User and Developer Manual [Contents][Index]

-Transient uses classes and generic functions to make it possible to define new types of suffix commands that are similar to existing types, but behave differently in some aspects.
-It does the same for groups and prefix commands, though at least for prefix commands that currently appears to be less important.
+Transient uses classes and generic functions to make it possible to define new types of suffix and prefix commands, which are similar to existing types, but behave differently in some respects.

-Every prefix, infix and suffix command is associated with an object, which holds information that controls certain aspects of its behavior.
+Every prefix, infix and suffix command is associated with an object, which holds information, which controls certain aspects of its behavior.
 This happens in two ways.

 Two commands may have the same type, but obviously their key bindings and descriptions still have to be different, for example.